dictation-toolbox/unimacro/src/unimacro/UnimacroGrammars/README.txt

-The python files in this folder are grammar files, which should be activated by copying or moving them into the UnimacroGrammarsDirectory, the subdirectory "ActiveGrammars" of the UnimacroUserDirectory
+The python files in this folder are grammar files, which are activated, when starting Dragon with Natlink and Unimacro enabled.

-In this directory, UnimacroGrammars, subdirectory of the UnimacroDirectory, will contain - as much as possible - maintained Unimacro grammars
+These are the most common Unimacro grammars.
+They can be activated or deactivated by voice, through commands of the _control grammar.

-After toggling the microphone the grammar should be active.
-In rare cases, this does not work.
-Restart Dragon in that case.
+In other directories are more special or older (possibly obsolete) grammars and demo grammars.

-Deactivating goes the other way around, simply remove from the UnimacroGrammarsDirectory (possibly move/copy them back to this directory), and again toggle the microphone.
+When you want to activate these, specify with the config program a natlink userdirectory, and copy the grammars into this directory.
+(See the contents of the file natlink.ini)

 Note for unimacro grammar files it is also possible to activate/deactivate the grammars by voice commands as defined in _control.

-Note: when developing grammars, do not forget to copy the last version from the "ActiveGrammars" directory (the UnimacroGrammarsDirectory) into the UnimacroGrammars directory here.
+Quintijn Hoogenboom September 23, 2023